dmcwee/dmcwee.github.io/_posts/2023-11-07-qr-phishing-with-mdo.md

 Previsouly, I wrote about QR Phishing and the many challenges it poses to current cyber awareness training, and defensive tools.
 As this is a growing trend it is important for companies to incorporate this type of phishing method into existing cyber training and awareness.
 Specifically, this post will detail how to use Microsoft Defender for Office to generate a QR Phishing campaign.
 <!--more-->

+## Similar Posts

+While writing this post I was made aware of [another post](https://www.linkedin.com/pulse/performing-unofficial-qr-code-phishing-simulation-ast-cam-murray/) on the same topic by one of the Microsoft Defender for Office PMs.
+I would encourage you to check out Cam's post and the [QR code project he published](https://github.com/cammurray/qrasta/) if you are looking for ways to implement this in your organization.

 ## Custom Payload

 Currently, QR Phishing payloads are not available in MDO but MDO does allow for custom payload creation so it is still possible but a little more complex.